chrisdinn/brando/README.md

 If you're not sure what to expect in response to a request, please refer to the Redis command documentation at [http://redis.io/commands](http://redis.io/commands) where the reply type for each is clearly stated.

-To ensure that a list of requests are executed back to back, the brando actor can receive the following message :
+To ensure that a list of requests are executed back to back, the Redis actor can receive the following message :

 	redis !
 Batch(Request("MULTI"), Request("SET", "mykey", "somevalue"), Request("GET", "mykey"), Request("EXEC"))